The Love Story behind Heavenly Manna

 A native of Pittsburgh, Mel was an outstanding athlete in several sports.
 He passed up 60 football scholarship offers and signed a pro baseball contract with the Pirates.
 His career was cut short by a massive rotator cuff injury.
 Mel was crippled for almost 5 years.
 This is his testimony of how prayer became his power for physical, emotional and spiritual recovery.

-Producer: Mingjie Zhai; Interviewer: Wade Chao; Videographer: Ian Corvin and Wade Chao; Editor: Hsiao Wen Chu and Mingjie Zhai
+Producers: Mingjie Zhai and Wade Chao; Interviewer: Wade Chao and Mingjie Zhai; Videographer: Ian Corvin and Wade Chao; Editor: Hsiao Wen Chu and Mingjie Zhai

 About The Love Story

-We are a 501(c)3 non-profit publication, educational program, and production company whose mission is to inspire the broken-hearted to transform pain into a passion, choose self-expression over self-destruction, and create your love loss into a three-act love story.
+We are a 501(c)3 non-profit publication, educational program, and production company whose mission is to inspire the broken-hearted to transform pain into a passion, choose self-expression over self-destruction, and transform your heartbreak into a love story.

 To date, our organization runs on in-kind donations, volunteers, and member supported contributions.
-We have partnered up with Amazon Affiliates and 1-10% of your purchases will support producing free interviews like the one above.
-Please consider buying from us so we may continue running our digital journal.
+We have partnered up with various affiliate partners and 5-10% of your purchases will support producing free interviews like the one above.
+Thank you for your support.

 Love and Blessings,